-Bananas are without a doubt one of the most economically important plants in the world, so it makes sense that most people don't often think of growing bananas indoors.
+Banana trees are without a doubt one of the most economically important plants in the world, so it makes sense that most people don't often think of growing them indoors.
 That's a shame, though.
-Because of the way bananas grow, you can create a stunning, large and very tropical summer container display using bananas.
-Providing you give it enough water and fertilizer, the banana plant will grow extremely fast, filling in your bright corner or window in no time at all and providing a wonderful conversation piece.
+Because of the way banana plants grow, you can create a stunning, large, and very tropical summer container display with a banana palm.
+Assuming you fertilize and water it often, the banana plant will grow extremely fast, filling in your bright corner or window in no time at all and providing a wonderful conversation piece.
 There is one drawback, however.
 Don’t expect to actually harvest any fruit.
 Unless you live in the tropics or have a large greenhouse, your plant won't have time to flower and develop fruit.
 Instead, focus on growing banana plants for their beautiful and signature foliage.

-Fertilizer: Fertilize abundantly.
+- Fertilizer: Fertilize abundantly.
 Bananas are notoriously heavy feeders, so provide a steady supply of nutrients, in whatever form you're using.

 On banana plantations, growers usually cut back extra stems as they emerge so each rhizome will have only three trunks at any given time: one immature trunk, one flowering trunk, and one fruiting.
 This ensures a steady supply of bananas.
 Thus, propagating bananas is a simple matter of digging up and dividing new stems as they emerge, making sure to include a bit of the rhizome and roots.
 However, it's unlikely your plant will live long enough indoors to begin sending up shoots (which is usually at least a year or more), so it's likely you'll discard your plant after one season.

 A healthy banana plant will have upright, very tropical leaves that unfurl from the central growing point.
 These are among the fastest growing plants in cultivation today, and a healthy banana plant will easily grow an inch a week or more, providing it has access to enough water, nutrients, and warmth.
-Banana palms will often reemerge from the rhizomes, so when the weather begins to cool, cut your indoor banana off at the soil level (their trunks are soft and easy to cut) and hopefully new shoots will emerge for next season.
+Banana palms will often reemerge from the rhizomes, so when the weather begins to cool, cut your indoor banana off at the soil level (their trunks are soft and easy to cut) and hopefully, new shoots will emerge for next season.
 Indoor bananas are wonderful when used in a large container collection and provide the very essence of the tropics.